everestso/everestso/README.md

   <img src="800-alabeo-pa38-tomahawk-p3d-17.jpg" width="300">
 </div>

-+ Anxious to demonstrate capabilities
-+ Anxious to entrench position
-+ Willingness to *Grab & Share* stuff
-+ UnWillingness to work with executive support

 <!--
 **everestso/everestso** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.